-I visited the extraordinary colourful lava field, Gjástykki, when I joined Saga Travel-GeoIceland on a tour called the Wilderness Lava Walk from Lake Mývatn.
+I visited the extraordinary colourful lava field, Gjástykki, when I joined guided a tour of this area.
 At Gjástykki you will see newly created lava formations from the Krafla volcano-tectonic eruptions back in 1975-1984, called the Krafla Fires.
 I had never been there before so I was excited about visiting it.

 I followed the Katla Fires on the news when I was younger and the name Gjástykki had always sounded so exotic to me.
 I had wanted to visit it for the longest time as I visit the Krafla area every year.
-So when I saw that Saga Travel-GeoIceland offered guided tours to Gjástykki I jumped at the chance of finally being able to visit it!
+So when I saw that there was a guided tour to Gjástykki I jumped at the chance of finally being able to visit it!

 To get to Gjástykki our very knowledgeable driver, Ingimar, drove through the ever so popular Krafla area.
 I love the colourful mud pools by Leirhnjúkur and Víti, but I had never gone further north in this area, so Gjástykki was an unknown area to me.